faasm/faasm/docs/debugging.md

 As Faasm functions are compiled to WebAssembly and executed using [WAVM](https://github.com/WAVM/WAVM/), any general tips that apply in WAVM also apply to Faasm.

-The instructions below assume that you're building Faasm locally as per the [local dev](local_dev.md) instructions and that Faasm's built executables are on your `PATH`.
+The instructions below assume that
+- you're building Faasm locally as per the [local dev](local_dev.md) instructions,
+- that you built the `func_sym` target,
+- that Faasm's built executables are on your `PATH`.

 ### Symbols